 the site will provide at least one system administrator who is reachable during service hours;

-the site must respond to GGUS tickets within four hours of the ticket having been assigned to it, and resolve incidentswithin five working days.
+the site must respond to GGUS tickets within eight hours of the ticket having been assigned to it, and resolve incidentswithin five working days.

+if a site supports alarm tickets, they must be acknowledged within four hours.

 Missing any of these metrics on an incident constitutes a violation.